 - Educating procurement staff across the organization by StateRAMP staff on improved cyber security requirements, as well as access to ongoing training as needed.

 To learn more about how to adopt StateRAMP for your public education institution, you may visit Getting Started with StateRAMP Government Guide.
-Additionally, TeamMate is currently “In Process” for StateRAMP authorization and will soon be able to offer a cloud-hosting environment and a solution that has been independently verified and is subject to continuous monitoring to protect your agency and the public you serve.
+Additionally, TeamMate+ is StateRAMP and FedRAMP Authorized.
+Please contact us to learn more about this cloud-hosting option.